-This invaluable resource will drive your vision to reality, where finding the most suitable team members is the first step in building a sustainable company.
+This invaluable resource will drive your vision to reality.
+And, finding the most suitable team members is the first step in building a sustainable company.

-As a business owner or even senior manager of your department, part of your role is to ensure motivation among human resources by creating opportunities for growth and guiding their goals to align with company objectives.
+As a business owner or even senior manager of your department, part of your role is to ensure motivation among human resources.
+This is done by creating opportunities for growth and guiding their goals to align with company objectives.
 There are also things that you must avoid doing in order to keep employees happy in their roles.

 It’s not always possible to keep employees happy, however.
 As a leader in your organization, it’s vital to look for signs of discontent, especially in resources that are key to your company’s success, and address these issues before the situation becomes unmanageable.